 If you have diabetes, whey protein may stop you from keeping your sugars under control.
 Even if you aren’t diabetic, having insulin spikes consistently isn’t good for your body.

 Plant-based proteins have not been shown to spike your insulin levels, so they can be a good option to keep your insulin under control.

 For some fun recipe ideas, try out these high protein trail mix cookies.
 Use Sunwarrior’s Warrior Blend vanilla plant-based protein with all organic fermented pea protein.
-It provides a full amino acid profile and includes goji berry and hemp seed protein.
+It provides a full amino acid profile with 6g of BCAAs.
+It also includes goji berry and hemp seed protein.